 If an applicant or tenant family believes that any family member has been discriminated against by the PHA, the family should advise the PHA.
-HUD requires the PHA to make every reasonable attempt to determine whether the applicant's or tenant family's assertions have merit and take any warranted corrective action.
+The PHA should make every reasonable attempt to determine whether the applicant's or tenant family's assertions have merit and take any warranted corrective action.